 Examples of Misconduct for both staff and officers

-Misconduct The following is a non-exhaustive list of examples of misconduct: Failure to work in accordance with Guild policies and procedures; Poor timekeeping; Unauthorised absence from work or absence without a valid reason; Wasting Guild resources; Refusal to comply with legitimate management instructions; Not performing duties in a satisfactory manner; Carelessness with Guild or other people’s property; Potentially dangerous or offensive pranks or horseplay; Unreasonable standards of dress or personal hygiene.
+Misconduct The following is a non-exhaustive list of examples of misconduct: Failure to work in accordance with Guild policies and procedures; Poor timekeeping; Unauthorised absence from work or absence without a valid reason; Refusal to comply with legitimate management instructions; Not performing duties in a satisfactory manner; Carelessness with Guild or other people’s property; Potentially dangerous or offensive pranks or horseplay; Unreasonable standards of dress or personal hygiene.

-Gross Misconduct An employee or officer who commits gross misconduct will be dismissed without notice or payment in lieu of notice.
+Gross Misconduct An employee or officer who commits gross misconduct could find themselves liable to dismissal without notice or payment in lieu of notice.
 The following is a non-exhaustive list of examples of gross misconduct:

-Any serious breach of the Guild’s Health and Safety procedures or policy or failure to disclose such a serious breach; Theft, fraud, deliberate falsification of Guild documents, including timesheets and expenses claim forms) or otherwise dishonestly providing false information to the Guild or any other dishonest act in the course of your employment (including the consumption or giving away of stock without payment) or failure to disclose such a serious breach; Using your position to give improper advantage to friends or relatives; Fighting, assault or intimidation of another person in the course of your employment; Sexual, racial or disability discrimination or any other serious breach of the Equal Opportunities policy; Bullying or harassment; Unauthorised use or disclosure of confidential information; Deliberate damage to property of or in the Guild, or of a third party; Acceptance of a bribe; Being under the influence of drugs or alcohol in the course of your employment; Negligence which causes or could cause significant loss, damage or injury or other serious consequences (such as criminal or civil liability or damage to the Guild’s reputation); A serious act of insubordination; A serious breach of Guild policies and procedures; Indecent or immoral behaviour in the course of your employment; Conviction of an offence which may adversely affect your continued employment; Bringing the Guild or University into disrepute Deliberate falsification of records, reports or expense claims (including time sheets, clock-in cards, absence records and so on, in respect of yourself or any fellow employee); Unauthorised disclosure of confidential Guild information; Refusal or persistent failure to carry out working instructions or Guild rules and procedures; Failing to report to management any medical condition or medication/drug taken (whether prescribed or not) which could interfere with your ability to perform your work competently and safely; Undertaking private work on the premises and/or in working hours without express permission; Working in competition with us.
+Any serious breach of the Guild’s Health and Safety procedures or policy or failure to disclose such a serious breach; Theft, fraud, deliberate falsification of Guild documents, including timesheets and expenses claim forms) or otherwise dishonestly providing false information to the Guild or any other dishonest act in the course of your employment (including the consumption or giving away of stock without payment) or failure to disclose such a serious breach; Using your position to give improper advantage to friends or relatives; Fighting, assault or intimidation of another person in the course of your employment; Unlawful discrimination relating to any protected characteristic or any other serious breach of the Equal Opportunities policy; Bullying or harassment; Unauthorised use or disclosure of confidential information; Deliberate damage to property of or in the Guild, or of a third party; Acceptance of a bribe or offering a bribe – should have an anti-bribery policy so could refer to any serious breach of that policy; Being under the influence of drugs or alcohol in the course of your employment; Negligence which causes or could cause significant loss, damage or injury or other serious consequences (such as criminal or civil liability or damage to the Guild’s reputation); A serious act of insubordination; A serious breach of Guild policies and procedures; Indecent or immoral behaviour in the course of your employment or outside of your employment which brings or is likely to bring the Guild and/or University into disrepute; Conviction of an offence which may adversely affect your continued employment; Bringing the Guild or University into disrepute; Deliberate falsification of records, reports or expense claims (including time sheets, clock-in cards, absence records and so on, in respect of yourself or any fellow employee); Unauthorised disclosure of confidential Guild information; Refusal or persistent failure to carry out working instructions or Guild rules and procedures; Failing to report to management any medical condition or medication/drug taken (whether prescribed or not) which could interfere with your ability to perform your work competently and safely; Undertaking private work on the premises and/or in working hours without express permission; Working in competition with us.